 Prostate cancer is the most common cancer among American men.
 In addition, prostate enlargement is found in 50 percent of American men in their sixties, and up to 90 percent of men in their seventies and eighties.
-While modern science claims that the specific cause of prostate cancer is unknown, the traditional view from Ayurveda is that most prostate problems can be prevented by making simple lifestyle and dietary changes.
-Recently researchers have suggested a link between growing numbers of prostate cancer and the rise of environmental chemicals.
-Today let’s look both at lifestyle and dietary factors that can support prostate health and at specific toxins that need to be avoided.
+While modern science claims that the specific cause of prostate cancer is unknown, the traditional view from Ayurveda is that many prostate problems can be prevented by making simple lifestyle and dietary changes.
+Recently, researchers have suggested a link between growing numbers of prostate cancer and the rise of environmental chemicals.
+Today, let’s look both at lifestyle and dietary factors that can support prostate health and at specific toxins that need to be avoided.

 Lifestyle Factors Supporting Prostate Health

 All three doshas are involved with prostate problems: a Kapha imbalance contributes to the abnormal growth; a Pitta imbalance contributes to inflammation and a Vata imbalance creates the physical discomfort.
 Therefore, if you are concerned with prostate health, your diet needs to simultaneously balance all three doshas.
 This means moderation in all areas.
 Nothing too spicy, too cold, too dry, or too heavy.